by Andrew Bartlett

 This too was a Gordian knot: while many have seen the risks and challenges in Samba's reliance on an old version of Heimdal Kerberos, finding a way forward has been intractable until this new approach was taken.

-Funding Samba improvements is also often a Gordian knot, while all users benefit from upgrades to the fundamental underlying infrastructure, big projects like our Kerberos upgrade need foresight from those willing to fund the early work.
+Funding Samba improvements is also often a difficult proposition: while all users benefit from upgrades to the fundamental underlying infrastructure, big projects like our Kerberos upgrade need foresight from those willing to fund the early work.

 Catalyst's goal is to bring Windows 2012 FL support to Samba, as this includes important Kerberos features like FAST (Kerberos armouring) and 'Claims', linking authentication to the user's device as well as their own account.
 We continue to seek partners to continue this important work, as with each project and partner we get closer to this goal.